Project status

 This project will enhance community access for sightseeing, fishing, boating and connection to the water.

-The pier upgrade is part of the Victorian Government's $46 million investment in critical pier infrastructure rebuilds and repairs across the state.
-Maintaining access to local port assets and making them safe for everyone to enjoy, is important.
+The pier upgrade is part of the Victorian Government's $46 million investment in critical pier infrastructure rebuilds and repairs across the state, ensuring safe access to local port assets for everyone to enjoy.

 Environment management